 The Sweet Scottish Fold

-The first Scottish fold appeared on a farm in Scotland, near the village of Coupar Angus in 1961.
-A local shepherd noticed a shorthaired white cat had strangely folded ears and it is from this cat named Susie that all Folds today can trace their heritage.
+The first Scottish fold appeared on a farm near Coupar Angus, Scotland, in 1961.
+A local shepherd noticed that Susie, a shorthaired white cat had strangely folded ears and it is from this Susie that all Folds today can trace their heritage.

 The ears fold through a spontaneous and inheritable defect in the mesoderm.
 This changed gene whilst dominant is an incomplete dominant i.e. it has to be present in one parent for the offspring to have folded ears.